-According to her, the teen brain have more places for the cannabis to land, so it stays there longer than in the adult brain.
+According to her, the teen brain has more places for cannabis to land, so it stays there longer than in the adult brain.
 Given this, adolescents may feel the cognitive effects of marijuana for longer periods of time.
 For example, if an adolescent gets high over a weekend, the effects may be still there on Thursday or Friday later that week.
 You won’t find such long-term effects in adults.

 How To Mitigate the Effects of Weed High

-Truth to be said, the only thing that can truly get rid of a high is time.
+Truth be told, the only thing that can truly get rid of a high is time.
 Nonetheless, there are some suggestions for methods that can mitigate the effects of the weed high and help them wear off faster.
 Here are some comfortable ways to lessen the effects of cannabis on your brain:

 - Go outside.
 If you’re smoking weed inside, it’s good to get out of the fog of smoke and get some fresh air.
-Take a couple of calming deep breath and enjoy the nice weather.
+Take a couple of calming deep breaths and enjoy the nice weather.

 - Eat something.
-Munchies and eating rampage aside, there are voices that food makes the weed high weaker over time, so why not try it?
+Munchies and eating rampage aside, there are voices that say food makes the weed high weaker over time, so why not try it?

 - Drink some water.
 Some people believe that a glass of milk helps absorb the THC, but there is no evidence (other than anecdotal) that this works.
 Instead, try drinking a glass of water.
-It hydrates you, so at least the cotton mouth will not be so acute.
+It hydrates you, so at least the cottonmouth will not be so acute.

 If you’re new to smoking weed, take it slow and learn your limits so that you don’t encounter any problems with consuming cannabis.
 In addition, make sure that you always have enough time to sober up before driving or performing any risk-related activities.

 Now, for the most important part, I’d like you to tell me how long you stay high for.
-The more voices there are, the more accurate idea we can get for an average.
+The more voices there are, the more accurate the idea we can get for an average.
 Share your tolerance, the amount of marijuana you consume, and the potency of the strains you use!